brikis98/docker-osx-dev/README.md

 # Changelog

+* 06/05/15: merged the `setup.sh` and `docker-osx-dev` scripts together since they share a lot of the same code and bash scripts don't have any easy ways to define modules, download dependencies, etc.
 * 05/25/15: Second version released.
 Removes Vagrant dependency and uses just rsync + Boot2Docker.
 If you had installed the first version, you should delete your `Vagrantfile`, delete the old version of